moliver28/research-handbook/content/handbook/security/engaging-with-security.md

 ### ~"securitybot::ignore"

 Some `~security` issues are neither vulnerabilities nor security enhancements and yet are labeled `~security`.
-An example of this would be a non-security `~"type::bug"` in the login mechanism.
-Such an issue will be labeled `~security` because it is security-sensitive but it isn't a vulnerability and it isn't a `~"type::feature"` either.
-In those cases the `~"securitybot::ignore"` label is applied so that the bot doesn't trigger the normal vulnerability workflow and notifications as those issues aren't subject to the "time to remediation" requirements mentioned above.
+An example of this would be a non-security {{< label name="type::bug" color="#cc0000" >}} in the login mechanism.
+Such an issue will be labeled `~security` because it is security-sensitive but it isn't a vulnerability and it isn't a {{< label name="type::feature" color="#009966" >}} either.
+In those cases the {{< label name="securitybot::ignore" color="#abcdef" light="true" >}} label is applied so that the bot doesn't trigger the normal vulnerability workflow and notifications as those issues aren't subject to the "time to remediation" requirements mentioned above.

 ### Transferring from Security to Engineering